|

 Directions to the Waikoloa Petroglyphs:

-One of the well preserved sites is the Waikoloa Petroglyph Field.
-To get to this field from Kailua-Kona, take Highway 19 north for 25 minutes to the first stop light after the airport, and turn left.
-Continue for about a quarter mile and then turn right at the first parking lot next to the gas station, park and then walk to right of the station and pickup the Kings trail.
-The petroglyphs are located is about a quarter of a mile north of the Waikoloa Kings Shops, located on the Kings walking trail which runs north and south for miles.
+To get to this field from Kailua-Kona, take Highway 19 north for 25 minutes to the first stop light after the airport, and turn left towards the Waikoloa beach resorts.
+Continue for about a quarter mile and then turn right at the first parking lot next to the gas station, park and then walk to the right of the station and pick up the Kings trail (also known as the Kiholo Puako trail).

 What are Petroglyphs?

-Some of the petroglyph images are clustered near historic land boundaries or along foot "highways" through lava fields, but the full reasons for their location and creation remain a mystery.
-Sadly, development has destroyed many of these treasures--ancient images that escaped destruction by earthquake or lava flow were destroyed during the construction of resorts and golf courses.
+Some of the petroglyph images are clustered near historic land boundaries or along foot “highways” through lava fields, but the full reasons for their location and creation remain a mystery.
+Sadly, development has destroyed many of these treasures–ancient images that escaped destruction by earthquake or lava flow were destroyed during the construction of resorts and golf courses.

 Malama 'Aina - Take care of the land!

 Some of the fields however, have been preserved and are accessible by the public.
 They are a must-see for those interested in the history and culture of Hawaii.
 When you go, be respectful and stay on designated viewing platforms and paths.
-Do not touch the rock images or attempt to make rubbings of them--human actions like this destroy works that have endured for centuries.
-If you are looking for good photo's, try the early morning of late afternoon, when the slanting shadows offer extra depth and highlight to the petroglyphs.
+Do not touch the rock images or attempt to make rubbings of them–human actions like this destroy works that have endured for centuries.
+If you are looking for good photo’s, try the early morning of late afternoon, when the slanting shadows offer extra depth and highlight to the petroglyphs.

 See our map of Kona for the location of the Waikoloa Petroglyph field.